We are a creative, island community

 Inga

-Inga was born and raised in Latvia but had a passion for travel so left to tour the world, she met her South African fiancée on Sark and they’re settled on St. Martin’s after several summer seasons on Scilly.
+Inga was born and raised in Latvia but had a passion for travel so left to tour the world, after living in Turkey, Brighton and Sark Inga finally settled here on St Martin's.
 Inga specialises in soldering, chain making and photography – Inga has taken most of the lovely images on the website.
 Jewellery is very tricky to photograph but Inga’s knack of lighting has proved invaluable – we love her style.
 When not making or photographing, Inga is serving in the workshop.
+When not at Fay Page, Inga is out and about creating her beautiful watercolours, inspired by not only her island home but her many travels.
+She is also a super keen gardening and spends many an hour tending her garden in her Duchy tenancy garden.
+Inga‘s favourite piece of jewellery is the tea tree studs and her favourite thing to make is a wrist chain.

 Ella